Frequently Asked Questions

 Does Darkroom support the RAW file format used by my camera?

 Most likely yes.
 As of iOS 10 and upwards, Darkroom uses Apple provided system-level support to handle RAW photos.
 As such they do the heavy lifting for us.
-They have conveniently created a full list of supported cameras for all of us: iOS 10, iOS 11, iOS 12.
+They have conveniently created lists of supported cameras for all of us: iOS 10, iOS 11, iOS 12.

 It is possible, when you buy a completely new camera, that support isn't available yet.
 Fortunately Apple updates the supported camera list regularly through software updates.